 Much has been made of Peabody's prowess at boxing and many legends surround him as having funded St. Pauls by winning boxing matches against miners and cowboys and donating his portion of the purse to the church.
 One amusing ballad written and sung by Arizona's Cowgirl Poet, Buckshot Dot about Peabody, features the hook line, "As the purse got higher, the spire got higher."
 Other legends have Peabody umpiring a baseball game between two rival baseball teams, and another legend has Peabody winning a spectacular poker hand to fund his church.
 Neither of these events exist in Peabody's diary.
 Either they only exist in the folklore of Tombstone, or they happened and for whatever reason, Peabody chose not to include them in his diary.
 Peabody's diary was published under the title, A Church for Helldorado, by SJ Reidhead.

-Peabody returned to Massachusetts when the building of the church was completed, married Fanny, and was fully ordained.
-He began his long association with Groton School.
+Peabody returned to Massachusetts when the building of the church was completed.
+According to the historic records of The Woman's Guild of Tombstone, they presented Peabody with a silver bar for his service to the community.
+He married Fanny, and was fully ordained.
+He began his long association with Groton School as headmaster.
 He married Franklin Delano Roosevelt, a former student at Groton, to Eleanor, and remained in touch with FDR throughout his lifetime.

 St. Paul's Episcopal Church located on the corner of Safford and 3rd Street, was constructed in the Gothic Revival Style, and was completed in 1882.
 It is often cited as the oldest protestant church in continuous operation west of the Mississippi.
 Maintaining St Paul's is ongoing with donations coming in from all over the world!
 The tiny church is on the National Register of Historic Places and continues to hold services and weddings.